Decrypting the jargon behind end-to-end encryption

-2020 was the year when encryption (and end-to-end encrypted services) became a crucial part of any company’s contingency plan.
-Businesses went remote, Friday work drinks migrated to Zoom conference calls and many business leaders discovered a new-found passion for sending their email attachments securely.
+2020 was the year when encryption (and end-to-end encrypted services) became a crucial part of every company’s contingency plan.
+Businesses went remote, Friday after-work drinks migrated to Zoom conference calls, and many business leaders discovered a newfound passion for sending their email attachments securely.

-Naturally, this all sounded like great news to Tresorit—until we started to observe businesses discuss end-to-end encryption more regularly and realised (to put it diplomatically) that there were big gaps in the market’s knowledge around this topic.
+Naturally, this all sounded like great news to Tresorit—until we started to observe businesses discuss end-to-end encryption more regularly and realized (to put it diplomatically) that there were big gaps in the market’s knowledge about the technology.

-This also made us realise that the technical language Tresorit uses to discuss encryption in our office made it difficult to understand certain concepts, which in turn made us part of the problem J
+This also made us realize that the technical language Tresorit uses to discuss encryption in our office made it difficult to understand certain concepts, which in turn made us part of the problem.

-To rectify this, we did what any software company should do in times of jargon: call a meeting of technical experts, take a detailed look at our own offering (and what passes for end-to-end encryption in 2020) and report back with an overview of its terminology and concepts any budding cryptographer should be aware of.
+To rectify this, we did what any software company should do when confusing terminology starts spreading: call a meeting of technical experts, take a detailed look at our own offers, and report back with an overview of its terminology and concepts any budding cryptographer should be aware of.

-Read below for an overview of the terminology we use to talk about end-to-end encryption, and some fun facts you may or may not already know.
+Read below for an overview of the terminology we use to talk about end-to-end encryption and some fun facts you may or may not know already.

 The US federal standard of end-to-end encryption is as follows: